jatingarg850/ac-node/README.md

 - Set up the application in /var/www/server-node
 - Start the server using PM2
 - Configure PM2 to start on system boot

-### CI/CD Configuration

-The project includes a `buildspec.yml` file for AWS CodeBuild integration.
-This configuration:
-- Installs Node.js 18
-- Installs dependencies
-- Builds the application
-- Creates artifacts in the `dist` directory
-- Caches node_modules for faster builds

 ### Monitoring and Management